 Tip #1: If you can get a pitch session with an agent/editor, do it!

-Agents get tons of queries every single day, and a good 90% of them come from people who haven't worked very hard to perfect their craft.
-Agents know that if you go to conferences, you're likely in the 10% who have.
-If you go to a conference and pitch, you're likely a top 10% writer who has a book close to being worthy of representation.
+Agents get tons of queries every single day, and a good 90 percent of them come from people who haven't worked very hard to perfect their craft.
+Agents know that if you go to conferences, you're likely in the 10 percent who have.
+If you go to a conference and pitch, you're likely a top 10 percent writer who has a book close to being worthy of representation.
 It also gives both of you a chance to meet each other, and that's invaluable.

 Tip #2: If you don't register in time to schedule a pitch session, get on a waiting list.